Why you should talk about end-of-life care

 What end-of-life plans include

-At the very least, you should name the person who you trust to make medical decisions for you in the event that you become incapacitated—even while you’re still young and healthy.
-You can also list specific or general instructions about whether or not you’d wish to receive life-sustaining treatments (including intubation and dialysis), if you’d like to be an organ donor and where you would prefer to spend your final moments—at home or in the hospital.
+At the very least, you should name the person you trust to make medical decisions for you in the event that you become incapacitated—even while you’re still young and healthy.
+You can also list specific or general instructions about whether you’d wish to receive life-sustaining treatments (including intubation and dialysis), if you’d like to be an organ donor and where you would prefer to spend your final moments—at home or in the hospital.
 “It’s not just about dying, it’s about making sure you are living the life you want in your last days,” Clary-Lantis notes.

 Printing out end-of-life documents and initiating discussions about these topics may be uncomfortable at first, but having these conversations and initiating the process could be one of the greatest gifts that you give your loved ones, and yourself.
-Here’s why:
+Here’s why.

 It relieves stress, conflict, and guilt